Spooky DIY Halloween Chalkboard Tombstones

 Repeat on all of the tombstones.
 Let them dry.
 Spray all tombstones (unless you are using them with only chalk as a chalkboard) with Flat Crystal Clear Paint Primer to seal the paint for weatherproofing.
 Weight them down again after spraying to prevent warping.

 Update: After being out in the elements, I noticed the tombstones near the sprinkler heads did warp a little.
 It is best to keep them away from direct water pressure.
-We shall see how well they hold up this season, otherwise I may need to go the wood route.
+We shall see how well they hold up this season, otherwise I may need o make them out of wood or corrugated plastic sheets.

 More Halloween Projects: